Pope Francis returns to Vatican 10 days after surgery

-Francis, 84, sat in the passenger seat of the Ford car, which left Rome’s Gemelli Polyclinic around 10:45 a.m.
-(0845 GMT; 4:45 a.m.
-EDT).
-He made a stop to pray at Rome's Santa Maria Maggiore basilica, which has a beloved icon of the Virgin Mary which Francis always visits after returning home from a foreign trip.
+Francis, 84, sat in the passenger seat of the Ford car, which left Rome’s Gemelli Polyclinic around 4:45 a.m.
+ET.
+He made a stop to pray at Rome’s Santa Maria Maggiore basilica, which has a beloved icon of the Virgin Mary which Francis always visits after returning home from a foreign trip.

 After the brief stop, Francis’ small motorcade approached a side entrance to the Vatican.
 The Ford stopped before reaching the gate and Francis got out with the help of a bodyguard.
 He greeted some Italian security guards — two army soldiers standing guard and a handful of Italian police motorcycle escorts — and got back in the car, which then entered the Vatican through the Perugino gate.